ONDC-Official/log-validation-utility/README.md

 - Used for bulk liquidation or clearance sales
 - Simpler settlement process

-### Flow 017 - Post-Delivery Update [v1.2.5 only]
+### Flow 017 - Seller Creds [v1.2.5 only]

-**Purpose**: Update order details after delivery completion**When to use**: Feedback, ratings, or post-delivery service requests**Key characteristics**:
+**Purpose**: Seller credential validation with post-delivery updates
+**When to use**: When seller credentials need to be verified during order flow
+**Key characteristics**:

-- Updates after order completion
+- Full order flow with seller credential validation
+- Includes post-delivery update capability
-- Can trigger cancellation/returns
+- Can trigger cancellation after delivery
-- Supports feedback and ratings

 ```shell
 curl --location 'https://log-validation.ondc.org/api/validate' \